INTERESTING FACTS ON THE SOUTHERN OCEAN !!!

-The deepest point in the Southern Ocean with a depth of over 7,000 m (23,000 ft) is in the South Sandwich Trench.
+The deepest point in the Southern Ocean with a depth of over 7,000 m (23,000 ft), is in the South Sandwich Trench.
 This is located west of the Mid-Atlantic Ridge between South America and Antarctica.

 The biggest waves occur in the Southern Ocean.
-The waves can grow as high as 60 feet (18 m) by the time they reach the shores of Hawaii, due to the strong winds that sweeps them around Antarctica and the further a wave travels, the bigger it gets, thus transforming them into massive plunging breakers.
+The waves can grow as high as 60 feet (18 m) by the time they reach the shores of Hawaii, due to the strong winds that sweeps them around Antarctica.
+The further a wave travels, the bigger it gets, thus transforming them into massive plunging breakers.

 Most of the ports in the Southern Ocean are operated by the government research stations and are closed to private and commercial vessels.

 The Southern Ocean is home to the world’s largest penguin Species, the Emperor Penguin.
-It is also home to the wandering albatross, blue whales and fur seals.
+It’s also home to the wandering albatross, blue whales and fur seals.

 In recent years their has been a decline in the growth of phytoplankton in the Southern Ocean.
 This is a cause for alarm as the phytoplankton is the main food for Krill, a key species of the oceans ecosystem.
 This has been blamed on the ultraviolet radiation from the Sun, from recent studies conducted.

-Birds found in Southern Ocean are the albatross, terns, petrels and gulls.
+Birds found in Southern Ocean include the albatross, terns, petrels and gulls.